sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-05-Refactoring.md

 Title: Refactoring
 ---

-* TOC
-{:toc}

-## Acknowledgement

-Most of the material in this unit is derived from:

-* [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/B08X8ZXT15/) by Robert C. Martin, a book that I highly recommend and dramatically improved my own outlook on designing and writing software.

-* [Refactoring.Guru](https://refactoring.guru/) - a great and highly recommended website for thinking about refactoring and software design.
-We will reference this website again, especially during design patterns

 # Refactoring

 **Refactoring** is the process of making changes to the code to improve the **internal** software quality, without making any changes to the functionality of the software.
 Typically, we use refactoring to improve the design, analyzability, testability, and maintainability of our software.